WebberZone/contextual-related-posts/readme.txt

 *$limit* : Maximum number of posts to return.
 The actual number displayed may be lower depending on the matching algorithm and the category / post exclusion settings.

+This is not an exhaustive set of Parameters.
+For the full list of Parameters check out the shortcode FAQ below.

 = Shortcodes =